djimenezjerez/acl-restify/README.md

     }
   });

-  // restify-acl middleware depends on the the role
+  // acl-restify middleware depends on the the role
   // the role can either be in req.decoded (jsonwebtoken)or req.session
   // (restify-session)